Archive-42/blog-2.0-vanilla-html/docs/docs/content/index.md

 *All of the code examples below will be included a second time at the bottom of this article as an embedded gist.*javascript.plainenglish.io](https://javascript.plainenglish.io/introduction-to-react-for-complete-beginners-8021738aa1ad "https://javascript.plainenglish.io/introduction-to-react-for-complete-beginners-8021738aa1ad")[](https://javascript.plainenglish.io/introduction-to-react-for-complete-beginners-8021738aa1ad)

 [**Scheduling: setTimeout and setInterval**
 *We may decide to execute a function not right now, but at a later time.
-That's called "scheduling a call".*javascript.plainenglish.io](https://javascript.plainenglish.io/scheduling-settimeout-and-setinterval-fcb2f40d16f7 "https://javascript.plainenglish.io/scheduling-settimeout-and-setinterval-fcb2f40d16f7")[](https://javascript.plainenglish.io/scheduling-settimeout-and-setinterval-fcb2f40d16f7)
+That’s called “scheduling a call”.*javascript.plainenglish.io](https://javascript.plainenglish.io/scheduling-settimeout-and-setinterval-fcb2f40d16f7 "https://javascript.plainenglish.io/scheduling-settimeout-and-setinterval-fcb2f40d16f7")[](https://javascript.plainenglish.io/scheduling-settimeout-and-setinterval-fcb2f40d16f7)

 [**LocalStorage VS SessionStorage**
 *Web storage objects localStorage and sessionStorage allow to save key/value pairs in the browser.*bryanguner.medium.com](https://bryanguner.medium.com/css-animations-d196a20099a5 "https://bryanguner.medium.com/css-animations-d196a20099a5")[](https://bryanguner.medium.com/css-animations-d196a20099a5)

 [**These Are The Bash Shell Commands That Stand Between Me And Insanity.**
-*I will not profess to be a bash shell wizard... but I have managed to scour some pretty helpful little scripts from Stack...*bryanguner.medium.com](https://bryanguner.medium.com/these-are-the-bash-shell-commands-that-stand-between-me-and-insanity-984865ba5d1b "https://bryanguner.medium.com/these-are-the-bash-shell-commands-that-stand-between-me-and-insanity-984865ba5d1b")[](https://bryanguner.medium.com/these-are-the-bash-shell-commands-that-stand-between-me-and-insanity-984865ba5d1b)
+*I will not profess to be a bash shell wizard… but I have managed to scour some pretty helpful little scripts from Stack…*bryanguner.medium.com](https://bryanguner.medium.com/these-are-the-bash-shell-commands-that-stand-between-me-and-insanity-984865ba5d1b "https://bryanguner.medium.com/these-are-the-bash-shell-commands-that-stand-between-me-and-insanity-984865ba5d1b")[](https://bryanguner.medium.com/these-are-the-bash-shell-commands-that-stand-between-me-and-insanity-984865ba5d1b)

 [**How To Implement Native(ES6) Data Structures Using Arrays & Objects**
-*Smart data structures and dumb code works better than the other way around -"Eric S. Raymond"*bryanguner.medium.com](https://bryanguner.medium.com/how-to-implement-native-es6-data-structures-using-arrays-objects-ce953b9f6a07 "https://bryanguner.medium.com/how-to-implement-native-es6-data-structures-using-arrays-objects-ce953b9f6a07")[](https://bryanguner.medium.com/how-to-implement-native-es6-data-structures-using-arrays-objects-ce953b9f6a07)
+*Smart data structures and dumb code works better than the other way around -“Eric S. Raymond”*bryanguner.medium.com](https://bryanguner.medium.com/how-to-implement-native-es6-data-structures-using-arrays-objects-ce953b9f6a07 "https://bryanguner.medium.com/how-to-implement-native-es6-data-structures-using-arrays-objects-ce953b9f6a07")[](https://bryanguner.medium.com/how-to-implement-native-es6-data-structures-using-arrays-objects-ce953b9f6a07)

 [**Objects in Javascript**
 *Codepen with examples for you to practice with below!*medium.com](https://medium.com/codex/objects-in-javascript-cc578a781e1d "https://medium.com/codex/objects-in-javascript-cc578a781e1d")[](https://medium.com/codex/objects-in-javascript-cc578a781e1d)

-[**The Beginner's Guide To JavaScript**
+[**The Beginner’s Guide To JavaScript**
 *Part 1*javascript.plainenglish.io](https://javascript.plainenglish.io/absolute-beginners-guide-to-javascript-part-1-e222d166b6e1 "https://javascript.plainenglish.io/absolute-beginners-guide-to-javascript-part-1-e222d166b6e1")[](https://javascript.plainenglish.io/absolute-beginners-guide-to-javascript-part-1-e222d166b6e1)

 [**Web Developer Resource List Part 4**